thebigpotatoe/Docker-mDNS/README.md

 ## Build from Source

-Download the repo into a know location:
+Download the repo into a known location:

 ``` bash
 git clone https://github.com/thebigpotatoe/Docker-mDNS.git